-The course introduces the theory and practice of transforming public interest organizations such as: large government departments; Foundations; GSCs; and not-for-profits.
+The course introduces the theory and practice of transforming public interest organizations such as: large government departments; foundations; academic institutions; and not-for-profits.
 Some appropriate learning will also come from private sector organizations.
 Prepares students for advising leaders, and those leading organizational transformations.
 Organizations need to adopt new strategies and policies as their environment changes.
 This course focuses less on developing those strategies and policies, but more on how to drive change through the organization, in order to more successfully implement that strategy.
 In addition to case examples, the course will develop an integrated view on the levers that drive transformations: organizational governance design and governance; leadership and talent; culture; capabilities; HR practices and work and technology.
 And then finish with the tools to develop a Transformation plan and perform effective change and implementation management.
 A byproduct of the course is that students will learn how consultants analyze problems and recommend solutions.